VO2 max (V=volume, O2= oxygen) is the measurement of the maximum amount of oxygen utilized while exercising.

 The idea is to save enough energy so that your last set is the hardest intensity.
 If you are running on a track or watching your power on the bike, ensure you’ll be able to go your hardest on the last set.
 Pace this right and you should be dreading the last interval.
 By holding a pace that’s at the upper limit of your ability, you overload your heart, lungs and muscles, forcing them to adapt to deliver and take up more oxygen.

-In one research study, athletes who did a similar workout improved their VO2 maxes by 10%.7 Time to exhaustion, blood volume, vein and artery function all improved after the training period.
+In one research study, athletes who did a similar workout improved their VO2 maxes by 10%.

 If you can't bring yourself to suffer four minutes of near-max intensity, you can go for shorter intervals–but they have to be an even higher intensity to provide a benefit.
 Short interval sprints of under one minute can also improve VO2 max as long as they’re conducted at almost maximal effort level.